Avengers: Infinity War: Plot

-Having acquired the Power Stone–one of six Infinity Stones–from the planet Xandar, Thanos and his lieutenants—Ebony Maw, Cull Obsidian, Proxima Midnight, and Corvus Glaive—intercept the spaceship carrying the survivors of Asgard's destruction.
-After subduing Thor, Thanos extracts the Space Stone from the Tesseract, overpowers the Hulk, and kills Loki.
-Thanos also kills Heimdall after he sends Hulk to Earth using the Bifröst.
+Having acquired the Power Stone—one of six Infinity Stones—from the planet Xandar, Thanos and his lieutenants—Ebony Maw, Cull Obsidian, Proxima Midnight, and Corvus Glaive—intercept the spaceship carrying the survivors of Asgard's destruction.
+After subduing Thor, Thanos extracts the Space Stone from the Tesseract, overpowers the Hulk, kills Loki, and fatally wounds Heimdall.
+Before dying, Heimdall sends Hulk to Earth using the Bifröst.
 Thanos and his lieutenants leave, destroying the ship.

 Hulk crash-lands in the Sanctum Sanctorum in New York City, reverting to the form of Bruce Banner.
 He warns Stephen Strange and Wong about Thanos's plan to destroy half of all life in the universe, and they recruit Tony Stark.
 Maw and Obsidian arrive to retrieve the Time Stone from Strange, drawing Peter Parker's attention.
 Maw, unable to take the Time Stone due to Strange's enchantment, captures him.
 Stark and Parker sneak aboard Maw's spaceship while Wong stays behind to guard the Sanctum.

 The Guardians of the Galaxy respond to the Asgardian ship's distress call and rescue Thor.
 Thor surmises that Thanos is after the Reality Stone, which Taneleer Tivan possesses on Knowhere.
 He travels with Rocket and Groot to Nidavellir to enlist the dwarf king Eitri's aid in creating the battle-axe Stormbreaker.
 Peter Quill, Gamora, Drax, and Mantis travel to Knowhere, finding Thanos already has the Reality Stone.
 Thanos kidnaps Gamora, who discloses the Soul Stone's location to save Nebula from torture.
 On Vormir, the Stone's keeper, Red Skull, tells Thanos that he can only acquire it by sacrificing someone he loves.
 Thanos sacrifices Gamora, earning the Stone.

-In Edinburgh, Midnight and Glaive ambush Wanda Maximoff and Vision to retrieve the Mind Stone in Vision's forehead.
+Midnight and Glaive ambush Wanda Maximoff and Vision in Edinburgh to retrieve the Mind Stone which is in Vision's forehead.
 Steve Rogers, Natasha Romanoff, and Sam Wilson rescue them and they take shelter with James Rhodes and Banner at the Avengers Compound.
-Vision asks Maximoff to destroy him and the Mind Stone to keep it from Thanos, but Maximoff refuses.
-Rogers suggests they travel to Wakanda, which he believes has the resources to remove the Stone without killing Vision.
+Vision asks Wanda to destroy him and the Mind Stone to keep it from Thanos, but she refuses.
+The group travels to Wakanda, which Rogers believes has the resources to remove the Stone without killing Vision.